1938 Oklahoma A&M Cowboys football team

 The 1938 Oklahoma A&M Cowboys football team represented Oklahoma A&M College in the 1938 college football season.
 This was the 38th year of football at A&M and the third under Ted Cox.
 The Cowboys played their home games at Lewis Field in Stillwater, Oklahoma.
 They finished the season 2–8, 0–4 in the Missouri Valley Conference.

 Schedule

-NFL Draft
+NFL draft

-The following Cowboy was drafted into the National Football League following the season.
+The following Cowboy was selected into the 1939 NFL draft following the season.